-Comparability - The ACS only publishes financial housing characteristics for total renteroccupied units; whereas for Census 2000, tables were only released for specified renteroccupied units.
-Therefore, comparisons between these two data sets cannot be made, unless the characteristics of a specified renter-occupied unit are used to construct the same universe within the ACS PUMS file.
+For Census 2000, tables were only released for specified renter-occupied and specified vacant-for-rent units.
+Therefore, comparisons between these two data sets can only be made if the characteristics of a specified renter-occupied or vacant-for rent unit (acreage and building type) from the ACS PUMS are used to construct the same specified universe as Census 2000 or the single variable SRNT on the ACS PUMS is used to produce the comparable specified renter universe.